data-centric-biodesign-tig/data-centric-biodesign-tig.github.io/_pages/about.md

 layout: about
 title:
 permalink: /
 subtitle: How can AI support the practical engineering of biology to tackle global challenges? #<a href='#'>Affiliations</a>.
 Address.
 Contacts.
-Moto.
+Motto.
 Etc.

 profile:
   align: right